 This fantastic photo of Buenos Aires graffiti by Cof, Mab and NM with some construction workers on their lunch break was taken by photographer Dan Gindling on his recent trip to Argentina.
 The photograph has has been entered in the National Geographic Traveler Photo Contest 2012.

 The stunning mural of Carlos Tevéz in Fuerte Apache towers over a tiny football pitch where youngsters aspire to become the World Cup stars of the future.
-The homage to one of Argentina’s most famous and popular footballers has “immortalized Tevéz” according to Martin Ron, who painted the giant portrait with Lean Frizzera and Emy Mariani.
-BA Street Art was granted special access to take photographs inside Fuerte Apache, regarded as one of the most dangerous places in the world and spoke with Martin about the project.
+The homage to one of Argentina’s most famous and popular footballers has “immortalized Tevéz” according to Martin Ron, one of the artists who painted the giant portrait together with Lean Frizzera and Emy Mariani.
+Buenos Aires Street Art was granted special access to take photographs inside Fuerte Apache, regarded as one of the most dangerous places in the world and spoke with Martin about the project.
 Continue reading →

 Amor has just finished painting a family house in Palermo.
 The design was inspired by a huge tree in front of the building with the forms and shapes in the mural relating to its branches and trunk.

 Mario Calvo has painted a series of new murals of Yoda from Star Wars in Buenos Aires over the last couple of weeks in the barrio of Palermo where he lives.
 He told BA Street Art why he likes to paint the Jedi Master.

 New intervention by Chilean artist Felipe Smides in Villa Urquiza painted last weekend .
 The anti-comsumerist craze is known as culture jamming whereby advertising billboards are altered to change their meaning.
 With this intervention, Felipe has changed the poster that champions the benefits of a pain killing drug with the message ‘Set fire to your slavery’ (‘Incendia tu esclavatud’) with two giant matches.